Fresh Pico de Gallo

 • Salt, pepper, garlic powder to taste

-• Adjust jalapeño according to your spice tolerance.
+• Adjust the jalapeños to match your spice level.

 Fresh tomatoes, jalapeños, limes, onion, cilantro, and seasonings on a wooden cutting board, ready for cooking.